[Page Updated 2 August 2019]

 - Night – I rarely find monocled cobras at night, and don’t know how to target them, sometimes BAM, they’re just there.

 - Day – Malayan pit vipers are in the leaves sleeping – sometimes on top, or under the leaves.
 They probably also sleep between rocks and in holes.
 I found one sleeping on my concrete porch, in the wide open one afternoon around 2 pm.
-No leaves on the porch – just one big pit viper outside the door of my little daughter.
+No leaves on the porch – just one big pit viper outside the car door of my little daughter.
 She’d have stepped on it or in front of it if I didn’t notice.

 - Night – Snakes in the Trimereserus genus sit in one spot waiting to ambush a frog, or skink.
 Malayan pit vipers can be very close to houses, or on hills with primary forest.
 They target rodents primarily, but will eat frogs.

 - Day – I see them (Radiated rat snake, Red-tailed racer, Indo-Chinese rat snake) most often crossing roads – especially coming from water run-off areas of dirt – near palm plantations, and out of high grass.
 I’ve seen them chase lizards out of the high grass and onto the street a couple times.
 Ptyas carinatus I find on dirt trails in disturbed primary forest from 60 meters ASL to 300 meters ASL.